CorpusBench

 We also track whether the run stayed clean operationally, avoiding things like fabricated actions, unsupported claims, unsafe disclosures, or unnecessary escalation.

-The headline leaderboard metric is a difficulty-weighted task-success average.
-We also show simpler supporting rates like outcome-only and clean pass so you can tell the difference between “got the answer” and “got the answer for the right reason.”
+The headline leaderboard metric is a difficulty-weighted average of the current v4 headline score: wrong-outcome runs start at 0, and additional deterministic checks determine the exact bucket.
+We also show outcome rate and clean pass so you can separate “got the answer” from “got the answer cleanly.”